aks1708/ObjectDetection/README.md

  - Image_sets
  - Images

+Notice in the ```/data``` subdirectories there are txt files.
+Git cannot push empty directories so these are just there as dummy files and are not needed.

 In order to get the processed dataset, we need to run ```data_preprocessing.ipynb``` in the ```notebooks``` directory.
 Run this notebook first before any other one.